ldlywt/ldlywt.github.io/_posts/2023-11-21-IdeaMemoUserAgreement.md

 ---
-title: QuillDiary User Agreement
+title: IdeaMemo User Agreement
 date: 2023-11-21 10:00:00
 categories: [碎碎记]
 ---

-Welcome to the QuillDiary Notes App.
+Welcome to the IdeaMemo App.

 Before using this application, please read this user agreement carefully.
 This agreement includes the following terms: